danielhua23/ai_sprint_shanghai/hackathon_guides/track2-agent/2_developing_agent/README.md

 <img width="1140" height="761" alt="image" src="https://github.com/user-attachments/assets/eb1ca954-20ae-4497-8ec2-2f95c0891e4b" />

-and when the program done, by default you will see the output files including generated kernels under `/workspace` like `reflexion_oneshot_tritonbench_0.json` where `0` represent the kernels generated in iteration 0
+and when the program done, by default you will see the output files including generated kernels under `/workspace` like `reflexion_oneshot_tritonbench_0.json` where `0` represent the kernels generated in iteration 0.
+That's the input file of benchmarking next step.

+and you can easily see the generated triton kernel file in `/workspace/hackathon_agent/src/temp` folder

 ## VS Code usage